 2012-13: Corrado made the jump from junior hockey to the NHL — making his debut with Vancouver in late April and skating in three regular season games and four playoff contests with the Canucks as a 20-year old.
 He had no points nor penalty minutes in seven game NHL games; finishing -1 and averaging 19:24 minutes of ice time during the regular season and finishing -1 while averaging 12:18 minutes of ice time in the playoffs.
 Corrado played three AHL games with Chicago and had two assists prior to his call-up.
 Corrado split his final OHL season between Sudbury and Kitchener, scoring 7 goals with 38 assists in 69 games and was +18 with 89 penalty minutes.
 Kitchener advanced to the second round in the playoffs.
 Corrado scored 1 goal with 1 assist; finishing with an even plus/minus and 6 penalty minutes in 10 playoff games.

-Cool as a cucumber, Corrado exhibits poise and control uncommon for a defenseman his age.
-He has tremendous speed, and closes gaps very well with it.
-In the unlikely event he makes a gaffe with the puck, he has shown his recovery time is top notch.
-Identifies the simple plays, and effectively sees them through.
-Can be counted on to move the puck safely out of the defensive zone.
+Corrado exhibits poise and control uncommon for a young defenseman.
+He has tremendous speed and closes gaps very well with it.
+He has strong recovery speed if he makes a gaffe with the puck.
+Corrado identifies simple plays and effectively sees them through.
+He can be counted on to move the puck safely out of the defensive zone.